-- First make the sound yourself look in the mirror and work out what parts of your mouth you use to make this sound. - Encourage your child to have a big open mouth with their tongue down at the front of their mouth. - Encourage your child to move the back of their tongue up towards the back of their mouth to make a 'g'. - Your child may find it helpful to hold their tongue down at the front with their finger to start with. - When practising a new sound, it will be useful to do this for one to two minutes, 4-5 times a day. - Praise your child for any attempts.
+- First make the sound yourself look in the mirror and work out what parts of your mouth you use to make this sound. - Encourage your child to have a big open mouth with their tongue down at the front of their mouth. - Encourage your child to move the back of their tongue up towards the back of their mouth to make a 'g' 'g' is made in the same way as 'k', the only difference is that you use your voice box to make 'g' a noisy sound. - Your child may find it helpful to hold their tongue down at the front with their finger to start with. - When practising a new sound, it will be useful to do this for one to two minutes, 4-5 times a day. - Praise your child for any attempts.